Self-Initiated Program (SIP) Documentation of Enrollment

 School Transfers

-If a client has not completed his/her SIP he/she may transfer to another provider as long as he/she maintains the same educational goal.
+If a client has not completed their SIP they may transfer to another provider as long as they maintain the same educational goal.

-Example: Client lives in the north county area and attends Unitek.
-Prior to completing his/her educational goal, he/she moves to San Jose and enrolls in Carrington College to continue the same educational goal.
+Example: The client lives in the North County area and attends Unitek.
+Prior to completing their educational goal, they move to San Jose and enroll in Carrington College to continue the same educational goal.

 Once a client completes the SIP or Vocational Plan, the client must be referred to the next appropriate WTW activity.